 Planning a wedding with divorced parents is tough, and it can be even more so if one (or both) of your parents has started to see someone new—especially when it comes to your limited supply of plus-ones.
-If one of your parents has a new SO (and there’s no engagement ring in sight), do you have to invite him or her to your wedding?
-This one’s tricky, so we’ve turned to the experts for help.
+If one of your parents has a new significant other (and there’s no engagement ring in sight), do you have to invite him or her to your wedding?

 So does that apply to your parents, too?
 Probably not.
-Especially if your parents are paying for some or all of your celebration, they should be allowed to bring a guest—even if it’s your mom’s brand new boyfriend or girlfriend and you’ll be meeting for the first time at the rehearsal dinner.
-And of course, if they’re in an established relationship, engaged or not, your parents should be at the top of the “and guest” list.
+Especially if your parents are paying for some or all of your celebration, they should be allowed to bring a guest—even if it’s your mom’s brand-new boyfriend or girlfriend.
+"Consider if the parent is paying for any portion of the wedding, I call these folks 'The Board' because they're investing in your wedding and as such, they have power," says Kramer.
+"This doesn't mean you have to invite someone just because someone on The Board wants them there, but that we do need to consider that context."
+And, of course, if they’re in an established relationship, engaged or not, your parents should be at the top of the “and guest” list.
 (Note: If your parent is single or hasn’t yet “defined the relationship,” there’s no need to give them a plus-one; your wedding isn’t the appropriate place for a first or second date.)

 If you haven’t met the new partner yet, make a point to do so before the wedding so you don’t have to awkwardly introduce yourself in your wedding gown.